wei-hsuan-cheng/ocs2_ros2/doc/moblie_manipulator/target/mobile_manipulator_target.md

 # Mobile Manipulator Targets — Marker, Twist, and Trajectory Modes

-This document summarizes how the three target modes construct `TargetTrajectories(timeTrajectory, stateTrajectory, inputTrajectory)` and the corresponding math formulation.
+This document summarizes how the three target modes construct `TargetTrajectories(timeTrajectory, stateTrajectory, inputTrajectory)` and the corresponding math equations.
+For more details on the model of MPC see [mobile_manipulator_model.md](../model/mobile_manipulator_model.md).

 The MPC consumes these via the `ReferenceManager` and evaluates references at query time using linear interpolation.